siftd106/disti/README.md

 # disti

 Create a package for distribution to a server.
-It will include the specified "include" files, exlcude any "exclude" files using fast-glob patterns, and adds the required node_modules (mimicking --production) into the the distribution.
+It will include the specified "include" files, exclude any "exclude" files using fast-glob patterns, and adds the required node_modules (mimicking --production) into the the distribution.
 Your choice of either or both an archive (tgz or zip) or directory output.

 ### Running